purpleposeidon/1/README.md

 ## Why not do what the Plan9 terminal does
 Yeah, it's weird how running hundreds of regexes over every line output to your terminal isn't more popular.
 (...IIUC how that thing works.
 Someone please tell me what I'm talking about.)
-If people actually did that, it'd remove the primary value-add of `1`.
+If people actually did that, then... sure.

 ## Why not just use PowerShell, which already exists?
 It's better to sharpen the tools you already use.
 This is brownfield work.